jlevy/lft/lft.md

 engineering, there are also common confusions about the essential nature of code.

 When learning to program, people tend to think of programming as communicating with the computer.
-It can be good for learning or a fun challenge to do this "the hard way" in C or assembly language.
+It can be good for learning or a fun challenge to do this “the hard way” in C or assembly language.
 Over time, whenever they can, engineers and programmers invariably move to to “higher-level” languages and frameworks that are easier to write in.